 Capes with hoods are perfect for those who want to protect their heads from the winter cold.
 Those made of waterproof or water-resistant material and designed specifically for snow and rain are called rainwear capes.

 From the name itself, these types of capes have hoods attached to the neck area.
-The length can vary, tapering from the hips to the ankles.
+The length of hooded cloaks or capes can vary, tapering from the hips to the ankles.

 5. Poncho Cape